Jarvisaiproject/Jarvis-Project/README.md

 # 🤖 JARVIS PROJECT

-Jarvis is my personal **AI assistant** built in Python.
+Jarvis is **AI assistant** built in Python.
-It helps me with **productivity, automation, research, IoT control, and fun tasks** in one system.
+It helps with **productivity, automation, research, IoT control, and fun tasks** in one system.

 ---